dave-miller-dev/Hangman/README.md

 Run the .py file in your Terminal.
 Refer to OS for instructions.

 OBJECTIVES:
-This was the first application I ever programmed in my life.
 The learning objectives for this applicatin were using functions, loops, lists, and other variables.
 The Random module is a cherry on top.
 Once I completed this application I was instantly hooked on the buzz of programming, having a problem and finding the solution to fix it.

 ABOUT ME: